sst/guide/_chapters/deploying-through-seed.md

 title: Deploying Through Seed
 lang: en
 date: 2018-03-14 00:00:00
-description: We are going to trigger a deployment in Seed by pushing a commit to our Serverless project in Git.
-In the Seed console you can view the build logs and look at the CloudFormation output.
+description: We are going to trigger a deployment in Seed by pushing a commit to our full-stack serverless project in Git.
+In the Seed console you can view the build logs and look at the stack outputs.
 ref: deploying-through-seed
 comments_id: deploying-through-seed/177
 ---